Off-Grid Solar and Wind Generated Power

 of a couple of fans that are

-incorporated into the stove void, the void which surrounds the
+incorporated into the stove's void.
+The void which surrounds the

-firebox contains the hot air that the low-setting fans push the air up
+firebox contains the hot air that the fans push into the living area.

 The air chamber void is completely sealed from the actual